suyash-more/suyash-more/README.md

   <img align="right" alt="GIF" src="giffy.gif" width="450" height="280" />
 <br />

-- **I am a DevSecOps and Cloud Enthusiast and currently pursuing my Bachelor's degree in Information technology from Pune Institute of Computer Technology**.
+- **I am a DevSecOps and Cloud Enthusiast and currently pursuing my Bachelor's degree in Information technology**.
 <br />

 - **I am also gaining experience in the field of Cloud and DevSecOps and WebDev**.